GenOM: Ontology Matching with Description Generation and Large Language Model: Conclusion, Discussion and Future Work

 \item It is difficult to consistently assess the degree of equivalence between concept pairs.
 This challenge affects both the LLM-based judgement stage and the choice of cosine similarity threshold for candidate retrieval.

-\item The definition of equivalence which can vary subtly across tasks: concept pairs deemed equivalent in one alignment task may not be considered so in another, leading to inconsistencies in judgement.
-Accordingly, the optimal similarity threshold becomes task-dependent.
-For example, a cosine similarity above 0.80 indicates equivalence in some tasks, but some other tasks may require a threshold of 0.95 to ensure equivalence.
+\ignore{ \item The definition of equivalence can vary subtly across tasks: concept pairs deemed equivalent in one alignment task may not be considered so in another, leading to inconsistencies in judgement. }

 \item The alignment performance of LLMs is highly sensitive to the prompt.
-In evaluation, we observed that vague prompts such as simply asking the model to ``determine whether two concepts are equivalent'' often fails to elicit correct predictions; in many cases, the LLM almost never produces a ``YES'' output.
+In the evaluation, we observed that vague prompts such as simply asking the model to ``determine whether two concepts are equivalent'' often fails to elicit correct predictions; in many cases, the LLM almost never produces`'YES' output.
 This highlights the importance of prompt specificity in steering LLM behaviour and underscores a practical challenge in applying LLMs to alignment in a generalisable way. \end{enumerate}

-For the future work, one key direction is to expand the scope of GenOM to include additional alignment types beyond equivalence, such as subsumption.
-Another key direction involves addressing the variability in how equivalence is defined across different ontologies and tasks.
+For future work, an important enhancement would be to expand the scope of GenOM to include additional alignment types beyond equivalence, such as subsumption.
+Another key direction would involves addressing the variability in how equivalence is defined across different ontologies and tasks.
 In many alignment scenarios, the threshold for considering two concepts equivalent may depend on contextual or domain-specific nuances, which are difficult to capture using a fixed similarity score or binary decision.
-To tackle this, future research will explore task-adaptive alignment criteria, including dynamic threshold selection and prompt-based calibration techniques that allow the LLM to assess the strength or type of correspondence more flexibly.
+To tackle this, task-adaptive alignment criteria would be useful to explore, including dynamic threshold selection and prompt-based calibration techniques that allow the LLM to assess the strength or type of correspondence more flexibly.
 Additionally, incorporating finer-grained semantic similarity measures and confidence estimation strategies could help better reflect the spectrum of equivalence relations observed in practice.

+Beyond ontology alignment, the proposed framework can potentially be extended to related semantic matching tasks, such as entity linking, where textual mentions are associated with ontology concepts.
+While the current work is specifically designed and evaluated for ontology alignment, the combination of definition generation and LLM-based reasoning could, in principle, be adapted to support mention-level semantic matching.
+We leave this as an interesting direction for future research.